Yuri05/Evaluation-plan-template/Evaluation/Input/Content/Section2.1_Modeling_Strategy.md

 The  applied activity and variability of plasma proteins and active processes that are integrated into PK-Sim® are described in the publicly available PK-Sim® Ontogeny Database Version 7.3 ([Schlender 2016](# 5 References)) or otherwise referenced for the specific process.

-First, a base mean model was built using data from [...] to find an appropriate structure to describe the PK in plasma.
+First, a base mean model was built using clinical Phase I data including selected single dose studies with intravenous and oral applications (capsule) of dapagliflozin to find an appropriate structure to describe the pharmacokinetics in plasma.
 The mean PBPK model was developed using a typical European individual.
+The relative tissue specific expressions of enzymes predominantly being involved in the metabolism of COMPOUND...

-Unknown parameters were identified using the Parameter Identification module provided in PK-Sim®.
+Unknown parameters (see below) were identified using the Parameter Identification module provided in PK-Sim®.
 Structural model selection was mainly guided by visual inspection of the resulting description of data and biological plausibility.

-Once the appropriate structural model was identified, additional parameters for different formulations were identified.
+Once the appropriate structural model was identified, additional parameters for tablet formulations were identified.

-A final PBPK model was established and simulations were compared to the reported data to evaluate model appropriateness and to assess model qualification, by means of diagnostics plots and predicted versus observed concentration-time profiles, of which the results support an adequate prediction of the PK in adults.

-[...]
+The model was then verified by simulating:

+- ...

+Details about input data (physicochemical, *in vitro* and clinical) can be found in  [Section 2.2](#2.2	Data).

+Details about the structural model and its parameters can be found in  [Section 2.3](#2.3 Model Parameters and Assumptions).